Nghiait123456/GolangAdvance/ErrorsHandling/README.md

 Please view: https://github.com/Nghiait123456/GolangAdvance/blob/master/ErrorsHandling/base/main.go </br>

-In golang, an error type is all based on golang's errors.
+In golang, an error type is all based on golang'sBad errors.
 Specifically, you need to implement the error interface : </br>

 ```